Having a loved one fall into a coma after brain injury is one of the most frightening things that can happen.

 As the person recovers, they may regain a reduced sense of awareness of the world around them.

-This means they are no longer in a vegetative state; instead, they are minimally conscious.
+This means they are technically no longer in a coma; instead, they are considered minimally conscious.

 A minimally conscious person can follow instructions most of the time, but there will be times when they cannot.